maventura/simple-chess-3d/README.md

 # Unity Custom Board Game & Engine Framework

-A 3D chess-like board game built in Unity, featuring a custom, object-oriented engine framework.
+A 3D chess game built in Unity, featuring a custom, object-oriented engine framework.
 This project not only implements the core logic for a turn-based board game (complete with piece validation, timers, and move history) but also abstracts Unity's base components into a streamlined, easy-to-use custom engine API.

 ##  Project Overview